AI4PEX/Housekeeping/AI4PEX_Data_Questionnaire/questionnaire.md

   - Only CPUs
   - Only GPUs
   - Both
-- 13. Do you already know what ML/AI will be used and what software do want on LUMI for this?
+- 13. Do you already know what ML/AI methods you will be using, and what software you'd want specifically on LUMI for this?
 Please tell us here:
-- 14. Final question as an open question: please tell us anything else you'd want to communicate w.r.t data.
+- 14. Final question as an open question: please tell us anything else you'd want to communicate to us w.r.t your data needs.

+Cheers muchly!